-- Michelle Lasley, North Portland Food Buying Club was excited to help educate the City about food buying clubs.
-There are 20 known clubs throughout Portland, and they are very diverse. - Eamon Malloy, Market Manager of Hillsdale Farmer's Market noted he's happy to see code updates moving forward.
-Portland is considered a city of neighborhoods, and farmer's markets reflect diversity of neighborhoods. - Tia Henderson, Upstream Public Health commended efforts of the project and its commitment to equity.
+- Michelle Lasley, North Portland Food Buying Club, also member of CDAG, was excited to help educate the City about food buying clubs.
+There are 20 known clubs throughout Portland, and they are very diverse.
+She is somewhat concerned about the cap of 100 members who may come to a Food Membership Distribution Site. - Eamon Malloy, Market Manager of Hillsdale Farmer's Market, also member of CDAG, noted he's happy to see code changes moving forward.
+Portland is considered a city of neighborhoods, and farmers markets reflect diversity of neighborhoods. - Tia Henderson, Upstream Public Health commended efforts of the project and its commitment to equity.
 Code amendments were created with access in mind.
-She noted the PSC should direct BPS staff to work with ONI and OEHR and DCL partners to raise awareness about the updates. - Beth Cohen, Oregon Food Bank support the process and project.
+She noted the PSC should direct BPS staff to work with ONI and OEHR and DCL partners to raise awareness about the updates. - Beth Cohen, Oregon Food Bank, also member of CDAG, supports the process and project.
 The Food Bank has experienced an unprecedented demand for emergency food boxes, and these revisions help communities access more healthful food.
 Addressing hunger takes partnerships, and the City is a leader and partner. - Ron Paul, James Beard Public Marketurged the adoption of the code amendments and is engaged with staff to continue working on this important issue. - Tamara DeRidder, Rose City Park Neighborhood Association: thanked staff for making legal the sharing of produce in the city.
 Asked the PSC to consider that (1) neighborhood associations are not listed to be notified so they have a heads-up for things that would affect the neighborhood (add "neighborhood associations" to list of where and when notifications need to be given) and (2) signs are not noted in the code updates the proposal needs to be clear about signage regulations. - Ted Labbe, Depave: appreciates hard work of staff and the Food Policy Council and supports the proposed changes.
-Permitting challenges are the greatest challenge faced in greenspace initiatives; the proposed changes help to address them, and Depave should be invited to participate in the implementation and education phase that can't be addressed just by code changes. - Diane Emerson: very excited about the proposal and suggests no changes.
+Permitting challenges are the greatest challenge faced in greenspace initiatives; the proposed changes help to address them, and Depave should be invited to participate in the implementation and education phase that can't be addressed just by code changes.
+Still concerned about problems with permits in the Permit Center (inconsistent answers as to what permits needed, etc.), and thinks removing parking from institutional sites to remove paving should not trigger a conditional use. - Diane Emerson: very excited about the proposal and suggests no changes.
 We haven't mentioned importance of local food in emergency preparedness, so the more people who can grow their own food the better.